Padmanabhan Palpu

 Padmanabhan Palpu (2 November 1863 – 25 January 1950) was a physician from the Kingdom of Travancore who served as a chief medical officer of Mysore State.

-He led social activism for the Ezhava community in Kerala and a led a movement for social equality.
+He led social activism for the Ezhava community in Kerala and led a movement for social equality.
 In 1903, he founded the Sree Narayana Dharma Paripalana Yogam (Society for the Propagation of the teachings of Sree Narayana Guru), whose first president was Narayana Guru, who sought an end to the caste system and preached his concept of "one caste, one religion, one god."
 His son Nataraja Guru became a successor of Narayana Guru.
 Palpu has been described as the "political father" of the Ezhavas.

 Sajil Sreedhar wrote a novel titled Athmasourabham based on the life of Dr.Palppu which was published in Yoganadam magazine owned by SNDP Yogam.